vkarathanasi/facebook-scraping-stuff/readme.md

 })(numMembers/10);
 ```

-4. When the page stops changing (no more scrolls/loads), which can take a while if the group is large, go back to the Dev Tools console, and at the cursor, paste the following code block:
+4. When the page stops changing (no more scrolls/loads), which can take a while if the group is large, go back to the Dev Tools console, and at the cursor, paste the following code (see also [group-members-capture.js](/group-members-capture.js)) block:

 ```javascript
 var people = [];